MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-secure-api-access.md

 ---
-title: Access on-premises APIs with Microsoft Entra application proxy
+title: Access on-premises Application Programming Interface (API) with Microsoft Entra application proxy
-description: Microsoft Entra application proxy lets native apps securely access APIs and business logic you host on-premises or on cloud VMs.
+description: Use Microsoft Entra application proxy to provide secure access to an Application Programming Interface (API) hosted in a private cloud or on premises.
 author: kenwith
 manager: amycolannino
 ms.service: entra-id